bennewhouse/finalfrontier-2electricboogalo/README.md

 - Wrapping Summary Screen - Zeturic
 - Unreregisted Key Items Hiding - voloved
 - Put Pokemon into new pokeballs - Lunos
+- New animations for Gym Leaders, Elite 4, etc - Bivurum
 - And many other various small tweaks and advice by Lunos, GriffR, AsparagusEduardo, ShinyDragonHunter, and others I may have accidentally forgotten.
 Please let me know if I forgot to mention you, as your work is greatly appreciated!

 ## Unique Features